-- 15. A panel, consisting of no less than three primary Head teachers (or their designated representative), will meet once a half term, (or as necessary) to ensure prompt and fair allocation of young people to schools. - 16.
-The Head of Education Services or another designated LA Officer will chair the panel. - 17.
+- 10. A panel, consisting of three primary Head teachers (or their designated representative), will meet once a half term, (or as necessary) to ensure prompt and fair allocation of young people to schools. - 11.
+The Head of Admissions and School Organisation or another designated LA Officer will chair the panel. - 12.
 Where a young person is known to a particular service or agency, an officer with knowledge of that young person will be invited to the panel, or a short written statement may be submitted.